ltrudu/EMDKProfileManagerHelper/README.md

 Look at this class for a sample implementation: https://github.com/ltrudu/EMDKProfileManagerHelper/blob/master/EMDKProfileManagerHelper/src/main/java/com/zebra/emdkprofilemanagerhelper/CSPAccessMgrHelper.java

-This class is used in the following project: https://github.com/ltrudu/ZebraIdentityGuardianWrapper
+This library is used in the following project: https://github.com/ltrudu/ZebraIdentityGuardianWrapper